 Stafford loans are the way that most students pay for their college education funds.
 In fact, this is one of the most commonly taken out loans.
-When it comes to the Stafford loan, there are both subsidized and unsubsidized loans and each one can be used for both undergraduates and graduates.
-These Stafford loans are offered to students through the U.S. Department of Education.
+When it comes to the Stafford Loans, there are both subsidized and unsubsidized types and each can be used by both undergraduates and graduates.
+These Stafford Loans are offered to students through the U.S. Department of Education, like Perkins Loans, Parent PLUS Loans, and Grad PLUS Loans.

 Subsidized Stafford loans are available to all undergraduate students that have some type of financial need for the loan.
 The amount that you are eligible to borrow depends on how much your school determines you can, but the amount will never exceed what your financial need is.
 One of the best things about the subsidized loans is that the interest on the loan is paid for while you are enrolled either half-time or more in school.
 You also do not have to start paying back this loan until six months after you graduate or leave school.